ampproject/amphtml/extensions/amp-slides/amp-slides.md

 - Advances the slide to the next slide without user interaction.
 By default, `autoplay` advances a slide in 5000 millisecond intervals (5 seconds); this can be overridden by the `delay` attribute.
-- Attaches the `loop` attribute to `amp-carousel` if `loop` is not already present.
+- Attaches the `loop` attribute to `amp-slides` if `loop` is not already present.
+- This requires atleast 3 slides to be present.

-**delay** (type=slides only)
+**delay**

 By default, a slide will advance in 5000 millisecond intervals (5 seconds) when `autoplay` is specified and will use the value of the `delay` attribute if present (minimum of 1000 ms; an error will be thrown if it's any lower).
 The value of `delay` must be a number of milliseconds, e.g. `delay=5000`.

 ## Styling
-- You may use the `amp-carousel` element selector to style it freely.
+- You may use the `amp-slides` element selector to style it freely.
-- You may use the `.amp-carousel-slide` class selector to target carousel items.
+- You may use the `.amp-carousel-slide` class selector to target individual slides.
-- The visual state of an `amp-carousel` button when it's disabled is hidden.
+- The visual state of an `amp-slides` button when it's disabled is hidden.
 - By default, `.amp-carousel-button` uses an inlined SVG as the background-image of the buttons.
 You may override this with your own SVG or image as in the example below.